InvokeErr404/POSH/README.md

 # POSH
 Powershell Portfolio

 Use at your own discretion.
-You may have to tweak, rewrite in order to work in your environment.
+You may have to tweak/rewrite in order to work in your environment.